abdulwahab-aljubairy/abdulwahab-aljubairy.github.io/_pages/publications.md

 Journal Article
 ----------------

--The Impact of Guided Metacognitive Feedback on Novice Programmers Using Learning by Teaching Environment, Ahoud Alhazmi, Rafika Maaroufi and <span style="color:red">Abdulwahab Aljubairy</span>, Journal of King Abdulaziz University: Computing and Information Technology Sciences 8(2), 2019.
+- The Impact of Guided Metacognitive Feedback on Novice Programmers Using Learning by Teaching Environment, Ahoud Alhazmi, Rafika Maaroufi and <span style="color:red">Abdulwahab Aljubairy</span>, Journal of King Abdulaziz University: Computing and Information Technology Sciences 8(2), 2019.

 Conference Proceedings
 -----------------------